Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Evaluation Metric

 \subsection{Level-III}

-We evaluate the legal agents' performance in Civil Court and Criminal Court from two dimensions.
+We evaluate the legal agents' performance in Civil Court and Criminal Court from four dimensions.

-\textbf{(1) Procedural-following score} provides assessments of the completeness of the procedural stages, each with several mandatory actions.
-Only when all mandatory actions are executed is a stage considered complete.
-Specifically, the civil Court is divided into five stages, i.e., court preparation, court investigation, court debate, court mitigation, and court decision.
-As illustrated in Figure \ref{fig:civil court stages and actions english} and Figure \ref{fig:civil court stages and actions chinese}, we evaluate the court preparation stage, court investigation stage, court debate stage, and the court mitigation stage.
-On the other hand, as illustrated in Figure \ref{fig:criminal court stages and actions}, Criminal Court is divided into three stages: court preparation, court investigation, and court decision.
-In addition, we notice that some legal agents are prone to unilateral speech, with all the stages executed within one turn.
-This performance is deemed a failure in our settings.
-Through matching, we calculate the completeness of the procedural stages and mandatory actions, and use their average as the $PFS$ score.
+\textbf{(1) Procedural-following score} evaluates the completeness of the procedural stages, each with several mandatory actions.
+A stage is complete ONLY when all mandatory actions are executed.
+In the civil court setting, proceedings are divided into five stages(\textit{i.e.}, court preparation, court investigation, court debate, court mitigation, and court decision).
+Descriptions of stages \& actions are provided in Figure \ref{fig:civil court stages and actions english} and Figure \ref{fig:civil court stages and actions chinese}.
+In the criminal court setting, proceedings are divided into three stages(\textit{i.e.}, court preparation, court investigation, and court decision).
+Descriptions of stages \& actions are provided in Figure \ref{fig:criminal court stages and actions}.
+If a legal agent delivers unilateral speech that executes all procedural stages within a single turn, the performance is regarded as a failure under our evaluation protocol.
+The completeness of procedural stages and mandatory actions is evaluated using the LLM-as-Judge method with a checklist-style framework.
+Specifically, we first segment the dialogue history into procedural units using the prompts shown in Figure \ref{fig:prompt of dialogue history division english} and Figure \ref{fig:prompt of dialogue history division chinese}.
+We then assess each unit with a checklist of binary(Yes/No) questions.
+To mitigate the risk of keyword hacking, we introduce a general requirement instructing the model to evaluate cases according to their overall semantic content.
+The evaluation prompts and checklists are provided in Fig. \ref{fig:prompt of pfs evaluation english} and \ref{fig:prompt of pfs evaluation chinese}, Fig. \ref{fig:civil checklist english} to \ref{fig:criminal court checklist chinese}.

-\textbf{(2) Judgment score} evaluates the quality of the legal agent's judgment, which encompasses two parts: the inference part and the judgment part.
-The inference part contains the court's inference for the judgments as well as the applied laws.
-We compare the laws applied by the legal agent with the ground truth to determine the correctness, and leverage GPT-4o to evaluate the inference process.
-The judgment part in the Civil Court includes the agent's ruling over the case, which is evaluated with GPT-4o.
-The evaluation prompt could be seen in Figure \ref{fig:prompt of comparative evaluation chinese}.
-As for the Criminal Court, the judgment part is divided into three parts, where the criminal charge is scored through matching, and the accuracy of predicted fines and sentences is calculated with log deviation with the following equation.
-The average of the fine deviation and the sentence deviation is calculated as the final $VER$.
+\textbf{(2) Judgment score} evaluates the quality of the legal agent's judgment.
+In civil court, we evaluate the judgment based on the semantic alignment with the ground truth, and the prompt is provided in Figure \ref{fig:prompt of comparative evaluation chinese}.
+In criminal court, we evaluate the judgment(predicted fines \& sentences) with normalized logarithmic deviation.
+The average of the fine deviation and the sentence deviation is calculated as the final \metricid{III-4}.